Elocution: History

 The era of the elocution movement, defined by the likes of Sheridan and Walker, evolved in the early and mid-1800s into what is called the scientific movement of elocution, defined in the early period by James Rush's The Philosophy of the Human Voice (1827) and Richard Whately's Elements of Rhetoric (1828), and in the later period by Alexander Melville Bell's A New Elucidation of Principles of Elocution (1849) and Visible Speech (1867).

-In her recent book The Elocutionists: Women, Music, and the Spoken Word (University of Illinois Press, 2017), Marian Wilson Kimber addresses the oft-forgotten, female-dominated genre of elocution set to musical accompaniment in the United States.
+The once-popular female-dominated genre of elocution set to musical accompaniment in the United States is the subject of a 2017 book by Marian Wilson Kimber.

-In his recent article, "The Artful Woman": Mrs. Ellis and the Domestication of Elocution" (Rhetoric Review 39, 2020), Don Paul Abbott writes about Sarah Stickney Ellis and her work Young Ladies Reader (1845) and its impact on women's lives in the nineteenth century.
-Ellis' work, as well as others that were published around the same time, had compilations of other authors' works.
-Ellis had intended her work to be for other women, therefore she compiled a number of women's writings in her work, as did other authors more or less dependent on specific ones.
-This was still during a time when it was well believed that women and men lived in "separate spheres".
-Ellis had not gone to the lengths that Sheridan and Walker did when it came to developing theories and rules for elocution but she made it clear through her writing that she believed that the spoken word was powerful and mastering it "deserves the attention" of ladies all around.
-She comes to this idea of "The Artful Woman", a concept of a lady who is able to persuade others, specifically mentioning her husband.
-According to Abbott, Ellis believes that she had empowered women in their own sphere, so much so he argues in his journal article that it is possible she delayed women stepping "from the parlor to the podium".
+In a 2020 article, "'The Artful Woman': Mrs. Ellis and the Domestication of Elocution," Don Paul Abbott writes about Sarah Stickney Ellis's work Young Ladies Reader (1845) and its impact on women's lives in the nineteenth century.
+Ellis' work, as well as others that were published around the same time, compiled other authors' works.
+Ellis had intended her work to be for other women; therefore she compiled a number of women's writings in her work, in keeping with the belief at the time that women and men lived in "separate spheres."

+Ellis did not go the lengths that Sheridan and Walker did when it came to developing theories and rules for elocution but she made it clear through her writing that she believed that the spoken word was powerful and mastering it "deserves the attention" of ladies all around.
+She comes to the idea of "The Artful Woman," a lady who is able to persuade others, specifically her husband.
+According to Abbott, Ellis believed that she had empowered women in their own sphere, so much so that he argues in his journal article that it is possible she delayed women stepping "from the parlor to the podium."

 Sample curriculum

-An example can be seen in the Table of Contents of McGuffey's New Sixth Eclectic Reader of 1857:
+An example can be seen in the table of contents of McGuffey's New Sixth Eclectic Reader of 1857: